arbershabani97/shabi-cli/README.md

 A React CLI to make your life easier.

-Using the CLI to create a class/hook/form - creates it in the folder you're in.

 Using the CLI to create pages should be done from your main directory (where package.json is located)

-Soon all the functionalities will improve and you'll be able to create a component from your main directory (where package.json is located)

 ## Installation